-The Redistricting Task Force will work with government staff and outside consultants to determine how the supervisor district lines should be redrawn so the districts comply with various legal requirements.
+The Redistricting Task Force works with government staff and outside consultants to determine how the supervisor district lines should be redrawn so the districts comply with various legal requirements.
 The Redistricting Task Force may make adjustments to district lines based on community input.

 LWV of California provides information on redistricting efforts within the state and resources for local redistricting efforts.